thegeneschool/metagenomics/docs/hic.md

 4. **Biotin Tagging:** The overhangs produced during digestion are end-filled with biotinylated nucleotides.

 5. **Free-end Ligation:** in dilute conditions or immobilised on a substrate, free-ends protruding from the DNA-protein complexes are ligated.
-This stochastic process favours any two ends which were nearby within the complex, however random ligation and self-ligation can occur and are non-informative.
+This stochastic process favours any two ends which were nearby within the complex, however random ligation and self-ligation can occur and the reads resulting from such events create noise/error in the data.

-6. **Crosslink Reversal:** The formalin fixation is reversed, allowing the now free DNA to be purified.
+6. **Crosslink Reversal:** The bonds created by formalin fixation are removed, allowing the now free DNA to be purified.
+Proteinase digestion is common following this step.

 7. **Un-ligated End Clean-up:** Free-ends which failed to form ligation products are unwanted in subsequent steps but could still be biotin tagged.
 To minimise their inclusion, a light exonuclease 3' to 5' favoured chew-back can be applied.

-8. **DNA Sheering:** With ligation completed, the DNA is mechanically sheered and the size range of the resulting fragment selected suitability with Illumina paired-end sequencing.
+8. **DNA Shearing:** With ligation completed, the DNA is mechanically sheared and the size range of the resulting fragment selected suitability with Illumina paired-end sequencing.

 9. **DNA repair:** Sonication can lead to damaged ends and nicks, which can be repaired.

 10. **Proximity Ligation Enrichment:** Biotin tagged fragments are pulled down using affinity purification.

-11. **Adpater Ligation:** Illumina paired-end adapter ligation and associated steps to produce a sequencing library are now applied.
+11. **Adapter Ligation:** Illumina paired-end adapter ligation and associated steps to produce a sequencing library are now applied.

 ## Quality Control: is my library ok?

-As is commonly seen in any laboratory experiment, ideal results are a rarity when generating a Hi-C dataset.
-The added protocol complexity and the variability of samples under study offer fertile enough ground to produce a technical hitch or two when making a library.
-Putting aside whether we can ultimately identify the source, most frequently these hitches translate into less efficient capture of proximity information.
-Less efficient in the sense that, an increasingly small proportion of the resulting read-pairs are actually due to a proximity ligation event.
-The remainder are essentially conventional shotgun read-pairs, which in the context of conformation capture are uninformative.
+Due to the highly variable nature of environmental microbe samples, the possible presence of enzyme inhibitors, and other reasons, the metagenomic Hi-C protocol may not always work with high efficiency, or at all.
+Problems with sample processing can sometimes be identified prior to sequencing, for example if the measured library yield is very low.
+But other problems may be difficult to diagnose prior to sequencing, for example, it is very difficult to estimate the efficiency of proximity ligation and thus the fraction of sequencing reads that will be Hi-C reads without actually sequencing the sample.
+The reads that are not Hi-C reads are essentially conventional shotgun read-pairs, which in the context of Hi-C are uninformative.

-The value of the proximity information contained within a Hi-C read-set is such that, even with a low efficiency library, it can be worthwhile to compensate by sequencing more deeply.
-Thus, determining the percentage of read-pairs formed through the process of proximity ligation (the efficiency) is an important measure of Hi-C library quality.
-Rather than submit a library to a large and costly sequencing run immediately, a small pilot run is sufficient to confidently estimate efficiency.
-Armed with this information, a researcher can make informed decisions about further action; such as whether a prospective library should be fully sequenced and to what depth.
+The value of the proximity information contained within a Hi-C read-set is high enough that even with a low efficiency library, it can be worthwhile to compensate for low efficiency by sequencing more deeply to obtain more Hi-C read pairs.
+Thus, determining the percentage of Hi-C read-pairs in the library is important, because it can tell us how deeply we need to sequence our library.
+Rather than submit a library to a large and costly sequencing run immediately, a small pilot sequencing run can be sufficient to confidently estimate the Hi-C efficiency.
+Armed with this information, a researcher can make informed decisions about further action; such as whether a candidate Hi-C library should be fully sequenced and to what depth.

+We now discuss various ways to estimate the fraction of Hi-C reads in a library.

 #### Evidence of Proximity Ligation

 ##### Long-range pairs

 The separation distance for intra-chromosomal Hi-C read-pairs is bounded only by the length of the chromosome.
-This is opposed to shotgun read-pairs whose separation is unlikely to be more than a few hundred nucleotides.
-Though less direct that looking for evidence of cut-site duplication events, this can also be used to infer the percentage of Hi-C read-pairs.
+This is unlike shotgun read-pairs whose separation is rarely more than a thousand nucleotides due to chemistry limitations on Illumina instruments.
+Though it is less direct than looking for evidence of cut-site duplication events, a simple count of the number of read pairs than map far apart can be used to infer the percentage of Hi-C read-pairs.
+The main limitation of this approach is that it requires a high quality reference assembly against which the Hi-C read pairs can be mapped.
+In many metagenomic projects, such an assembly is not actually available, either because a good quality shotgun metagenome dataset has not yet been generated for the sample or because there are no close reference genomes in public databases for the organisms in the sample.

 !!! success ""
     Counting the number of of pairs which map at long-range can as be used to infer the percentage of Hi-C read-pairs.

 ##### Proximity ligation junctions

-In the Hi-C protocol outlined above, the steps of creating of free-ends through enzymatic digestion, subsequent end-repair, and finally re-ligation introduces a artifact at the junction point.
-This artifact is a short sequence duplication and is enzyme dependent.
+In the Hi-C protocol outlined above, the steps of creating free-ends through enzymatic digestion, subsequent end-repair, and finally re-ligation introduces an artifact at the junction point.
+This artifact is a short sequence duplication and the exact sequence enzyme dependent.
 The duplication is produced when the cleavage site overhangs are subjected to end-repair.
-When repaired blunt ends are subsequently ligated, their junction contains two copies of the overhang sequence.
+When the repaired blunt ends are subsequently ligated, their junction contains two copies of the overhang sequence.

 !!! info "Proximity junction for the enzyme Sau3AI"